adriangonzales/xkpasswd-php/README.md

 You can set `transform` option to `alternate` or `uppercase` to trigger case transformation.

-To generate multiple passwords at once you can specify the desired amount with the `number` argument.
-Defaults to 1.

 Finally if you'd like to use a custom list of words you can provide it as a JSON file, text file or an array via `wordList` function.